7 Introduction to R and the Tidyverse

 Note

-This session is typically ran held in parallel to the Introduction to Python and Pandas.
-Participants of the summer schools chose which to attend based on their prior experience.
+This session is typically ran in parallel to the Introduction to Python and Pandas.
+Participants of the summer schools choose which to attend based on their prior experience.
 We recommend this session if you have no experience with neither R nor Python.

 For this chapter’s exercises, if not already performed, you will need to download the chapter’s dataset, decompress the archive, and create and activate the conda environment.